pola-rs/polars/README.md

 ## Performance 🚀🚀

-Polars is very fast, and in fact is one of the best performing solutions available.
+Polars is very fast.
+In fact, it is one of the best performing solutions available.
 See the results in [h2oai's db-benchmark](https://h2oai.github.io/db-benchmark/).